-What is Ransomware and How Does it Work?
+What is Ransomware Detection?

-Signs of a Ransomware Attack
+What Are the Common Signs of a Ransomware Attack?

 It takes an estimated forty-three minutes for the average ransomware variant to encrypt 100,000 files.
-Naturally, different companies will store a different number of files, and so it is difficult to accurately predict how long it will take for a ransomware attack to fully unfold.
-However, assuming that companies have the right solutions in place, even a small time-window can be enough to stop an attack in its tracks.
-Of course, in order to prevent a ransomware attack from spreading, there are signs that you will need to look out for, which include;
+Naturally, different companies will store different numbers of files, and so it is difficult to accurately predict how long it will take for a ransomware attack to fully unfold.
+However, assuming that companies have the right solutions in place, even a small time window can be enough to stop an attack in its tracks.

-- A spike in disk activity, as the ransomware script searches for, and encrypts the files on your system.
+- A spike in disk activity, as the ransomware script searches for and encrypts the files on your system.

 - Poor system performance, as the script uses up system resources to perform searches and encrypt the files.